nLab

 A variety of algebras is one way to look at an algebraic theory.

-As a logical theory, everything that we wish to say can be said in (typed or untyped, to match the variety) cartesian logic? (although one might want to use something stronger, such as full classical or intuitionistic predicate logic with equality).
+As a logical theory, everything that we wish to say can be said in (typed or untyped, to match the variety) cartesian logic (although one might want to use something stronger, such as full classical or intuitionistic predicate logic with equality).
 We use one function symbol (of matching arity) for each operation, and each axiom in the variety becomes an axiom in the logic, a universally quantified equation.
-Then the models of this logical theory are the same as the models of the variety.
+Then the models of this logical theory are the same as the algebras in the variety.

 A variety of algebras can be seen as a cartesian version of a (typed or untyped) operad; whereas an operad has models in any symmetric monoidal category, a variety of algebras has models only in a cartesian monoidal category.

-Sometimes a variety of algebras is identified with its category M of models in Set, but this is probably not wise, and it then becomes unclear what a model of the variety would be in some other category C. However, it is worth noting that M is always an algebraic category; see below for the construction of free objects.
+A variety of algebras is traditionally identified with its category MM of models in SetSet (or even with simply the class of objects of this category), but it then becomes unclear what an algebra in the variety would be in some other category CC.
+However, it is worth noting that MM is always an algebraic category; see below for the construction of free objects.

 Free algebras

-even though each of these is a subvariety of the next.
+even though each of these is a supertheory of the next.